akb825/DeepSea/modules/Scene/SceneVectorDraw/README.md

 		* `stencilReference`: int reference for both the front and back stencil.
 Defaults to 0.
 		* `frontStencilReference`: int reference for just the front stencil.
 		* `backStencilReference`: int reference for just the back stencil.
+	* `views`: array of strings for the name of views to draw to.
+If omitted or empty, all views will be drawn to.